Cuddly – Calm – Playful

-Ragdolls are known for their trusting, docile personality and for this reason they’re typically keep indoors and not let out unsupervised.
+Ragdolls are known for their trusting, docile personality and for this reason they’re typically kept indoors and not let out unsupervised.
 Their routes may trace back to the streets but they are not street smart.
-Outdoor exposure is important for cat’s mental health and wellbeing.
+Outdoor exposure is important for a cat’s mental health and wellbeing.
 Getting your kitty use to a harness and lead, or having a catio installed in your garden will ensure that your Ragdoll doesn’t miss out and lives their best life!

 Are Ragdolls hypoallergenic?

 A common myth is that Ragdolls are hypoallergenic.
 Rather Ragdoll cats do not have an undercoat, which can reduce the chance of allergies for those allergic to dander.